NASA

 Grant in 2023

-Cislune is a company focused on developing excavators and rovers specifically designed for operations on the lunar surface.
-Its innovative technology employs a site preparation architecture that utilizes in-situ resources.
-By deploying a small swarm of rovers and excavators, Cislune creates durable lunar surfaces using size-sorted and compacted lunar regolith.
-This approach allows clients to effectively harness and utilize resources available on the moon, contributing to future lunar exploration and potential settlement.
+Cislune is a company focused on the development of excavators and rovers specifically designed for operations on the lunar surface.
+The company's innovative approach involves a site preparation architecture that utilizes in-situ resources.
+By deploying a small swarm of rovers and excavators, Cislune aims to create durable lunar surfaces composed of size-sorted and compacted lunar regolith.
+This technology not only enhances the usability of the moon's resources but also supports various lunar exploration and development activities.

 H3X